 The Management Board decides on the group-wide sustainability strategy, sets targets and makes relevant decisions on the implementation of group-wide sustainability management.

 The general managers support the coordination of sustainability issues at the locations, provide the necessary resources, participate in investment as well as cost planning and decide on the implementation of operational measures.
-In addition, all sites have a responsible person for ESG topics who serve as direct contact for the CSI team.
+In addition, all sites have a responsible person for ESG topics who serve as direct contact.

 The external advisory board for digital transformation and sustainability supports sustainability management with input from business and science.

-The Coroplast Group has been voluntarily reporting in accordance with the German Sustainability Code (DNK) since 2021.
-In 2026 and 2027 – for the reporting years 2025 and 2026 – we will prepare our sustainability report based on the Voluntary Sustainability Reporting Standard for SMEs (VSME).
+The Coroplast Group voluntarily reported in accordance with the German Sustainability Code (DNK) from 2021 to 2024.
+In 2026 and 2027, covering the reporting years 2025 and 2026, we will prepare our sustainability report based on the Voluntary Sustainability Reporting Standard for SMEs (VSME).

 Starting with the 2027 financial year, our reporting will be mandatory in accordance with the Corporate Sustainability Reporting Directive (CSRD) of the European Union, based on the European Sustainability Reporting Standards (ESRS).